Back to Index

 Installing a solar energy system involves a series of installation and electrical steps to ensure that the system is securely mounted, properly wired, and integrated with your business' electrical system.
 Depending on the system’s size and complexity, installation may take a few weeks.

-5. Commissioning and meter swap.
+5. Commissioning and Meter Swap

 What to Expect when Considering a Large Commercial Installation (systems over 10kW):